-Currently Directors fees are set at \$80,000 per annum for the Non-executive Chairman and \$55,000 per annum for the Non-executive Directors.
+Currently Directors fees are set at \$80,000 per annum for the Non-executive Chairman and \$55,000 per annum for the Non-executive Directors inclusive of superannuation.
 In addition, as an initial sign-on and LTI, three tranches of options with exercise prices of \$0.20, \$0.30 and \$0.40 have been issued.
-Each respective tranche will vest progressively over six months. eighteen months, and thirty months service to the Company.
+Each respective tranche vests progressively over six months, eighteen months, and thirty months service to the Company.